08 May 2019

 Broadening the burden

-Many participants felt that in regards to their organizations, sustainability currently can be somewhat of an isolated function, with the responsibility falling to the production and supply chain elements of the business only.
+Many participants felt that in regards to their organisations, sustainability currently can be somewhat of an isolated function, with the responsibility falling to the production and supply chain elements of the business only.

 It was generally agreed if we want sustainability to be truly effective, the effort has to be broader, working in-depth across departments.
 Otherwise, sustainability can be very much a sideshow.
 For example, KPIs reflecting sustainability goals for every function are a must.